dexhunter/TP_solutions/README.md

 ### _30/12/2016_
 I was reviewing all the materials from school recently but figured out it could be better to finish all the exercise before the exams.
 So here we are.

+### _31/12/2016_
+The last day of this year, but I am still stuck with a lot of exercises in the book.
+I don't think I am able to finish in this year.
+So good luck to next year. 皆さんあけおめ!